Making an Appointment

-To make an appointment at either the Memorial Regional Breast Care Center or Memorial Lighthouse Medical Imaging Center, you or your physician’s office can make an appointment by calling 574-647-7700 or 1-800-284-7700.
+To make an appointment at either the Memorial Regional Breast Care Center or Memorial Lighthouse Medical Imaging Center, you or your physician's office may call 574-647-7700 or 800-284-7700.

 How do I know which test is right for me?

 For both the screening and diagnostic exams, you will be asked to arrive 15 minutes prior to your appointment time for the admitting process.
 Once admitted, you will be asked to undress above the waist.
 Please wear a two-piece outfit and do not use any deodorants, powders or creams on your breast or underarms since they can affect the quality of the mammograms.
 If you have deodorant or powder on we have washcloths available and we will ask you to remove it.
 If your breasts are painful prior or during your menstrual cycle, you may want to avoid scheduling during this time or take an over-the-counter pain medicine before your appointment.
 Your physicians will receive a report and you will be mailed a patient letter with your results.

 A screening mammogram is for when you do not have any symptoms/problems with your breasts or you do not have a history of breast cancer.
 We do not need a physician order, but we do need the name of your physician so he/she can receive a report on your exam.
 We will ask you if it has been a year since your last mammogram, since Medicare/Medicaid and most private insurances will pay only once a year.
 We will ask you where your previous mammograms were taken, so we can request them ahead of time or know if we need you to sign a release form so we can use your previous exams for comparison.
 It is very important that your current mammogram and past mammograms are compared to see if there are any changes in your breasts.
 You should not be pregnant and have stopped breastfeeding for three months.